Rico Gear: International career

 Gear made his international debut on 10 July 2004 in a match against the Pacific Islanders, where he also scored a try.
 He went on to play in numerous matches against the British & Irish Lions in their 2005 tour of New Zealand.
 He scored his first All Blacks hat-trick against Wales at the Millennium Stadium in 2005.
 He also played in the 2006 Tri Nations.

 He won a Commonwealth Games gold medal when he was part of the New Zealand Sevens side and also has World Cup Sevens medals.

 In spite of appearances in the All Blacks in the 2007 season, Gear was omitted from the Rugby World Cup squad, announced on 22 July 2007.
 Doug Howlett was selected in his place.

 In all he scored 11 tries in 19 tests for the All Blacks including a hat trick against Wales at Cardiff and two against Scotland on the same tour.

 Post rugby career

 When he was recruited for season 2 of Match Fit as the youngest and fittest recruit, but has battled asthma all his life.
 He had lived in Gold Coast, Australia as a schoolboy coach, and married with Australian wife, Rebecca Miles, who was a professional basketball player, and 2 children, Isaiah and Ava.
 The family still reside on the Gold Coast in 2023.
-On episode 3, Rico, as the only other fluent Maori speaker, was forced into lead the Classic All Blacks to reply in traditional Powhiri as Glenn Osbourne and Piri Weepu, along with non-speakerDaniel Braid, failed to return in time as pig and deer hunters.
+On episode 3, Rico, as the only other fluent Maori speaker, was forced into lead the Classic All Blacks to reply in traditional Powhiri as Glenn Osbourne and Piri Weepu, along with non-speaker Daniel Braid, failed to return in time as pig and deer hunters.